byronka/minum/docs/quick_start.md

 Step 4 - modify the example
 ---------------------------

-In its source, go to Main.java and take a moment to review.
-Take your time to understand what you are looking at, and then try some of the following recommended changes, to acclimate.
-To see your changes, cancel the running program and run `./mvnw compile exec:java` to start it again.
+Hit `Main.java` and take a moment to review.
+Try some of the following recommended changes.
+To see your changes, cancel the running program by pressing ctrl+c and run `./mvnw compile exec:java` to start it again.

 For ease of reference, here is the code you will see: